swiftlang/swift-evolution/proposals/mmmm-spawn-let.md

 ### `spawn let` error propagation

-While it is legal to declare a `spawn let` and never explicitly `await` on it, it also implies that we do not particuilary care about its result.
+While it is legal to declare a `spawn let` and never explicitly `await` on it, it also implies that we do not particularly care about its result.

 This is the same as spawning a number of child-tasks in a task group, and not collecting their results, like so: